-Dr. Cyr joins the Biology Department as an assistant professor in 2014.
+Dr. Cyr joined the Biology Department as an assistant professor in 2014.
 She comes to Stonehill from Brown University and Rhode Island Hospital where she was a postdoctoral research associate.
 Her research, which she presented at several national meetings, focused on biomedical mechanisms regulating obesity.
 Her dissertation at Tufts University focused on vertebrate endocrinology.

 Dr. Cyr’s previous teaching appointments include Tufts University where she was an instructor in endocrinology and Beloit College where she taught general biology and zoology.